dotnet/AspNetCore.Docs/aspnetcore/azure/devops/deploying-to-app-service.md

 ---
 # Deploy an app to App Service

 [Azure App Service](https://docs.microsoft.com/azure/app-service/) is Azure's web hosting platform.
-Deploying a web app to Azure App Service can be done multiple ways, either manually or by an automated process.
-This section of the guide discusses deployment methods that can be initiated manually or by script.
+Deploying a web app to Azure App Service can be done manually or by an automated process.
+This section of the guide discusses deployment methods that can be triggered manually or by script.

 In this section, you'll accomplish the following tasks: